-Course Length:Studied over two yearsExamination Board:PearsonCourse Leader:Mrs D Davis (davis@queenelizabeths.derbyshire.sch.uk)
+Course Leader: Mrs D Davis (davis@queenelizabeths.derbyshire.sch.uk)

 The Art & Design BTEC National Extended Certificate is an applied general qualification which is equivalent to 1 A-Level.
 This course provides learners with the opportunity to explore an in-depth vocational approach to the study of Art and Design, helping to prepare students for university and a career in the Creative Industries.
-This course would be beneficial t students for university and a career in the Creative Industries.
 This course would be beneficial to students who wish to study fashion, textiles, graphics or design and combine this with business or other A levels.